rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

     $ adop phase=abort

-**Important:** This abort command can only be used before successful completion of the cutover phase.
+**Important:** You can only use this command before successful completion of the cutover phase.
 After cutover, the system is running on the new edition, and the ``abort`` command is no longer possible for that patching cycle.